iwahju/iwahju/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Virtual Fridge website that pushes sustainability.
-- 🌱 I’m currently learning on how to make an IOS app.
-- 🎓 Studying computer science at Emory Unversity
-- 🛫 Love to travel to new and diverse places
 -->

 ## About Me

-- 🔭 I’m currently working on Virtual Fridge website that pushes sustainability.
+- 🔭 I’m currently working on Virtual Fridge website that pushes sustainability
-- 🌱 I’m currently learning on how to make an IOS app.
+- 🌱 I’m currently learning on how to make an IOS app and machine learning
 - 🎓 Studying computer science at Emory Unversity
 - 🛫 Love to travel to new and diverse places